lizathulya/lizathulya/README.md

 ## 👩‍💻 About Me
-- 🌱 I’m currently specializing in Risk Assessment in LLMS.
+- 🌱 I’m currently specializing in Biases in AI and its effects
-- 💼 I’m working on Risk Assessment and Imapct Analysis using AI.
+- 💼 I’m working on how biases influence AI.
 - 🤔 I’m looking for help with Biasing in AI.
 - 📫 How to reach me: a4lmathew@gmail.com.
-- ⚡ Fun fact: I love a physical copy over a digital version anyday.
+- ⚡ Fun fact: I love a day spent outdoors than indoors.

  **🛠️ Technologies & Tools**